sf105/sttp-book/chapters/pragmatic-testing/mocking.md

 ## More about Mockito

-{% set todo = "Add one more example with Mockito here, using the verify()" %}
-{% include "/includes/todo.md" %}
+{% hint style='working' %}

-{% set todo = "Add one more example with Mockito here, using the spy()" %}
+{% Add one more example with Mockito here, using the verify(), and spy()
-{% include "/includes/todo.md" %}
+{% endhint %}

 ## Dealing with static methods

+{% hint style='working' %}
-{% set todo = "Discuss how to add an abstraction on top of a static method, so that testing becomes easier." %}
+Discuss how to add an abstraction on top of a static method, so that testing becomes easier.
-{% include "/includes/todo.md" %}
+{% endhint %}

 ## Dealing with APIs you don't control

+{% hint style='working' %}
-{% set todo = "Discuss how to add an abstraction on top of things you don't control, e.g., Clock." %}
+Discuss how to add an abstraction on top of things you don't control, e.g., Clock.
-{% include "/includes/todo.md" %}
+{% endhint %}

 ## Mocking in practice: when to mock?

+{% hint style='working' %}
-{% set todo = "Discuss here when to mock" %}
+Discuss here when to mock
-{% include "/includes/todo.md" %}
+{% endhint %}

 Mocks are a useful tool when it comes to write real isolated unit tests.